ArctosDB/documentation-wiki/_documentation/componentloader.markdown

 ## Edit this Documentation

-If you see something that needs to be edited in this Documentation, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly [here](). ** need link **
+If you see something that needs to be edited in this Documentation, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly [here](https://github.com/ArctosDB/documentation-wiki/blob/gh-pages/_documentation/componentloader.markdown).